martysama0134/how-to-mt2-general/worldeditor-dpi-fix/README.md

-If you have issues in displaying the WorldEditor such as a bigger an cut-off UI, you have to do the following things:
+If you have issues in displaying the WorldEditor such as a bigger and cut-off UI, you have to do the following things:

 1. Turn on the external manifest loading by running [Enable External Manifest.reg](./Enable External Manifest.reg).